Open-Cascade-SAS/OCCT/dox/user_guides/visualization/visualization.md

                             const Graphic3d_VerticalTextAlignment theVta,
                             const Standard_Boolean theToEvalMinMax);
 ~~~~~

+The meaning of these parameters is as follows:
-*theText* parameter is the text string, *thePoint* is the three-dimensional position of the text, *theHeight* is the text height, *theAngle* is the orientation of the text (at the moment, this parameter has no effect, but you can specify the text orientation through  the *Graphic3d_AspectText3d* attributes).
+* *theText* - the text string,
+* *thePoint* - the three-dimensional position of the text,
+* *theHeight* - the text height,
+* *theAngle* - the text orientation (at the moment, this parameter has no effect, but you can specify the text orientation through the *Graphic3d_AspectText3d* attributes).
-*theTp* parameter defines the text path, *theHta* is the horizontal alignment of the text, *theVta* is the vertical alignment of the text.
+* *theTp* defines the text path,
+* *theHta* - the horizontal alignment of the text,
+* *theVta* - the vertical alignment of the text.

 You can pass FALSE as *theToEvalMinMax* if you do not want the graphic3d structure boundaries to be affected by the text position.

 **Note** that the text orientation angle can be defined by *Graphic3d_AspectText3d* attributes.